thought-machine/pleasings/README.md

 part of the main Please distribution.

 Currently contains the following:
- * Android: A set of rules to build Android .apk files.
-Includes rules for many features of Android apps, including dependencies, and a set of rules for native development using the NDK.
  * C++: Replacement rules that use [ThinLTO](http://blog.llvm.org/2016/06/thinlto-scalable-and-incremental-lto.html) to perform fast incremental link-time optimisation.
  * Go: `go_bindata` rule to pack arbitrary files into Go source (see [go-bindata](https://github.com/jteeuwen/go-bindata))